HollyT85/books_for_you/README.md

 ![browsebooks](static/images/readme/addreview.png)

-The view review and add review (when logged in), both collapse and un-collapse easily with a click.
+The view review and add review (when logged in), both collapse and expand easily with a click.
 For the add review, the user is not required to input anything other than their review and rating and then press submit.

 <b><u>Log Out</u></b>